Nehlle Pe Dehlla

-Nehlle Pe Dehlla is a 2007 Indian Hindi-language crime comedy film directed by Ajay Chandok.
-The film stars Saif Ali Khan, Sanjay Dutt, Bipasha Basu and Kim Sharma.
+Nehlle Pe Dehlla is a 2007 Indian Hindi-language action comedy film directed by Ajay Chandok.
+The film stars Sanjay Dutt, Saif Ali Khan, Bipasha Basu and Kim Sharma.
 The film was completed in 2002 but was released in 2007.

 Plot

-Jimmy and Johnny are small-time crooks who dream of becoming rich.
+Johnny and Jimmy are small-time crooks who dream of becoming rich.
 They are in jail, where they regularly end up for their misdeeds.
-A hotel manager, Ballu, embezzles his company's 300,000,000 rupees.
-Johny and Jimmy come to know about it and plan to blackmail him.
-They join the hotel as waiters and are waiting for the perfect opportunity.
-But a terrible mobster trio led by dilher and his brothers hansa and jazzy kills Ballu.
-When Johny and Jimmy find Ballu dead, they take his body and present him as alive.
-They keep doing it until they find the real culprit.
-Johnny meets Ballu's niece, Puja, and Jimmy meets her friend,kim.
-They all fall in love, and once they find the real culprit, a corpse, and a map to direct the money, they all go on a chase to find the money, with dither,hansa and jazzy after them also heading for the money.
-They arrive, only to find the mobsters have already been there and taken the money.
-They reach the mobsters' hideouts and take the money.
-The three then come to meet Jimmy and Johny, and since they do not give them the money, the three kidnap Puja and jimmy.
-Kim and Johnny go to rescue her by giving the money to the mobsters.
-There is a brawl, and, eventually, the police enter.
-The trio are arrested, Johny and Puja marry, as are Jimmy and Puja's friends, and live a happy and clean life with her uncle's money.
+A hotel manager, Ballu, embezzles 300,000,000 rupees from his company.
+Johnny and Jimmy learn about this and plan to blackmail him.
+They join the hotel as waiters and wait for the perfect opportunity, but a terrible mobster trio led by Diler and his brothers, Hansa and Jazzy, kills Ballu.
+When Johnny and Jimmy find Ballu dead, they take his body and present him as if he were alive.
+They continue this deception while trying to find the real culprits.

+Johnny meets Ballu's niece, Pooja, and Jimmy meets her friend, Kim.
+They all fall in love.
+After discovering the real culprits, along with a corpse and a map leading to the money, they set off on a chase to find it, with Diler, Hansa and Jazzy also pursuing the same goal.

+When they arrive, they find that the mobsters have already taken the money.
+They track the trio to their hideout and recover it.
+The mobsters then confront Jimmy and Johnny, and when they refuse to hand over the money, the trio kidnaps Pooja and Jimmy.
+Kim and Johnny attempt a rescue by offering the money to the mobsters.
+A fight breaks out, and eventually the police arrive.
+The trio is arrested.
+Johnny marries Pooja and Jimmy marries Kim.
+They go on to live a happy and clean life with her uncle's money.